 Dominican University of California students, faculty, staff, and friends began their Earth Day celebrations early this year as they performed the Global Renewal Planetary Dance on April 19.
 Choreographed by theater artist Anna Halprin, the two-hour event was held on the Forest Meadows Field.

-Former United States Vice President Al Gore spoke at Dominican on February 13 as part of the University’s 2013 Institute for Leadership Studies (ILS) Spring Leadership Lecture Series.
+Internationally acclaimed author and Marin County resident Isabel Allende spoke at Dominican University of California on April 23 as part of the University’s 2013 Institute for Leadership Studies (ILS) Spring Leadership Lecture Series.
 The series is offered in partnership with Bay Area independent bookstore Book Passage.
-Gore, who last appeared in the ILS lecture series in 2009, addressed a capacity crowd in Angelico Hall.

 The San Francisco Chamber Players, Northern California’s premiere chamber ensemble, closed out the 2012-13 Guest Concert Series on April 21 in Angelico Hall on the Dominican University of California campus.